Lot M. Morrill: Reconstruction

-During the Reconstruction Era, Sen. Morrill forcefully advocated Congressional Reconstruction that authorized the U.S. military in Southern sections of the United States to protect African American citizens.
-In June 1866, Morrill supported suffrage for African Americans in Washington D.C.
-In 1868, Morrill voted for the impeachment of President Andrew Johnson; the other Senator from Maine, William P. Fessenden, voted for Johnson's acquittal.
+In June 1866, Morrill supported suffrage for African Americans in Washington, D.C.
+In 1868, Morrill voted for the impeachment of President Andrew Johnson; the other senator from Maine, William P. Fessenden, voted for Johnson's acquittal.
 In 1869, Morrill was defeated by his rival Hannibal Hamlin to the office of U.S. Senator from Maine by one vote.
 However, after Sen. Fessenden died in office in 1869, Morrill was appointed to replace Fessenden to serve out Fessenden's expired term.
 Morrill was elected to finish the term in 1871 and served until he was appointed Secretary of the Treasury in 1876 by President Ulysses S. Grant.

-Committees served
+Committees

 In the Senate he was the first chairman of the U.S. Senate Committee on Appropriations.
 He was also chairman of the U.S. Senate Committee to Audit and Control the Contingent Expense (38th and 39th Congresses), U.S. Senate Committee on the District of Columbia (39th Congress), the Committee on Appropriations (40th, 41st, 43rd and 44th Congresses) and the U.S. Senate Committee on the Library (41st and 42nd Congresses).

 Secretary of the Treasury

 Morrill was appointed Treasury Secretary by President Ulysses S. Grant; having served from 1876 to 1877 and for five days under President Rutherford B. Hayes.
 His appointment was in part due to the resignation of previous reformer Sec.
 Benjamin Bristow who successfully prosecuted and shut down the notorious Whiskey Ring scandal.
-Bristow resigned due to friction between himself and President Grant over Bristow's zealous reforming in the Treasury Department and potential Presidential run in 1876.
+Bristow resigned due to friction between himself and President Grant over Bristow's zealous reforming in the Treasury Department and potential presidential run in 1876.
 Sec.
 Morrill, upon his assumption to office, was in charge of all the top secret and confidential files left over during Bristow's Whiskey Ring prosecutions.
 Although Sec.
 Morrill did not have the reputation of a financial authority, he was believed to have political integrity and it was thought he would run the department as well as George S. Boutwell, Grant's first Treasury Secretary.
 Morrill upon his appointment submission by President Grant was immediately approved by the Senate without question.
 Morrill's appointment was popularly received by the press and Wall Street.
-Morrill's resignation from the Senate caused a vacancy which Gov. Seldon Connor filled by appointing Morrill's rival James G. Blaine as Maine's Senator.
+Morrill's resignation from the Senate caused a vacancy which Gov. Seldon Connor filled by appointing Morrill's rival James G. Blaine as Maine's senator.